 We are committed to ensuring the privacy, security, and confidentiality of all the information we hold.

-The information on this page was last reviewed by MPI on 12 Sept 2020.
+The information on this page was last reviewed by MPI on 23 January 2024.

-This Privacy and transparency statement has been developed and published to provide the public and those we engage with in the course of our work with information about the type of information gathering activities we undertake.
+This Privacy and Transparency statement has been developed and published to provide the public and those we engage with in the course of our work with information about the type of information gathering activities we undertake.
 It outlines the purpose of those activities, and the steps we take to manage and protect the information we collect.

 We collect, use, manage, and disclose personal information only as provided by the law and to meet our statutory obligations, which include activities covered by: